ultrasphere-dev/ultrasphere/paper/paper.md

 # Summary

 Spherical harmonics, which are the solutions to the angular part of the laplace equation, have been widely used in various fields of science and engineering.

-2-dimensional spherical harmonics are known as Fourier series .
+Especially, hyperspherical harmonics, which are spherical harmonics in higher dimensions, have been applied to many-body problems in quantum mechanics and nuclear physics

 # Statement of need

 `ultrasphere` and `ultrasphere-harmonics` are Python packages for hyperspherical coordinates and hyperspherical harmonics techniques.
-Our packages is that they support any type of Vilenkin–Kuznetsov–Smorodinsky polyspherical coordinate systems.
-This allows to write codes that work in any type of polyspherical coordinates and any number of dimensions without modification.
+Our packages is that they support any type of Vilenkin–Kuznetsov–Smorodinsky polyspherical coordinate systems [@vilenkin_representation_1993].
+This allows to write codes that work in any type of polyspherical coordinates and thus in any number of dimensions.
 To demonstrate this, we implemented acoustic scattering from a single sphere for any type of polyspherical coordinates, which could be verified by command-line interface.

-Our api is compatible with the array API standard.
-This enables writing code which runs on multiple array libraries (e.g., NumPy, CuPy, JAX, PyTorch, TensorFlow) and multiple hardware (e.g., CPU, GPU) without modification.
+Our api is compatible with the array API standard [@meurer_python_2023].
+This enables writing code which runs on multiple array libraries (e.g., NumPy[@harris_array_2020], PyTorch[@paszke_pytorch_2019]) and multiple hardware (e.g., CPU, GPU).
 Our packages fully support vectorization for high performance computing.

 # Acknowledgements